Compounding Equity Screen Germany: 4.54% CAGR, Near Benchmark vs DAX

 |---|---|---|---|

 2000 was exceptional.
 German equity compounders with 5 years of consistent book value growth completely sidestepped the dot-com crash.
-While US tech stocks collapsed, German industrials, consumer businesses, and mid-cap manufacturers that had been quietly compounding equity at 10%+ per year barely noticed.
+While the DAX fell 12.2%, German industrials, consumer businesses, and mid-cap manufacturers that had been quietly compounding equity at 10%+ per year barely noticed.

 |---|---|---|---|